-Contract Disputes & Breach of Contract Solicitors
+Contract Disputes & Breach of Contract Solicitors in Manchester and London

 A contract is a legally binding agreement forming the basis of the commercial relationships between at least two parties.
 A contract dispute can arise when a party to the agreement breaches their contractual obligation.
 If a breach of contract arises our specialist contract disputes solicitors can skilfully advise you on the best option to enforce the contract and limit any damage.

 We enter into personal and business contracts in our day to day lives and unfortunately at some point you may get into a contractual dispute, whether it relates to employment, business partnerships, business deals, suppliers or customers and clients.
 Whilst most disputes can be dealt with amicably between reasonable parties, sometimes professional legal advice and even litigation becomes necessary.

 Monarch Solicitors contract disputes team can quickly and efficiently review your contracts and help to resolve any type of contractual dispute, whether that is by negotiation or litigation.

 When a commercial dispute arises, it is vital to take early advice and action to prevent the dispute from escalating to avoid litigation.
 If settlement cannot be negotiated, breach of contract actions can be brought and resolved in the civil courts within a limitation period of 6 years for most commercial contracts.

 The most common types of personal and business contract breaches are defective performance, delayed performance and complete non-performance of either express or implied terms.
 Our solicitors can review the contract, determine if any breaches have occurred and advise you on your legal options.